LoginLogin

 ENDCASE

-* Notes
+Notes

 Fallthrough

-In some languages, matches will "fall through" one another unless the associated block doesn't contain a `break`.
-There is no fallthrough feature in SmileBASIC, so a `BREAK` is unnecessary.
+In some languages, matches will "fall through" one another unless the associated block doesn't contain a break.
+There is no fallthrough feature in SmileBASIC, so a BREAK is unnecessary.

 Exit Behavior: WHEN vs OTHERWISE

-After a `WHEN` is matched, the interpreter stops checking for further `WHEN` matches and exits the `CASE` block.
-However, after `OTHERWISE` is matched, the interpreter keeps looking for possible matches.
-This is what allows there to be multiple `OTHERWISE` blocks, and in any order, while also meaning that only one `WHEN` of a specific value will be matched.
-This also means that whether or not `OTHERWISE` will be matched is dependent on the *order* of the matches, and that a `WHEN` can be matched *after* an `OTHERWISE`.
+After a WHEN is matched, the interpreter stops checking for further WHEN matches and exits the CASE block.
+However, after OTHERWISE is matched, the interpreter keeps looking for possible matches.
+This is what allows there to be multiple OTHERWISE blocks, and in any order, while also meaning that only one WHEN of a specific value will be matched.
+This also means that whether or not OTHERWISE will be matched is dependent on the order of the matches, and that a WHEN can be matched after an OTHERWISE.
+In this example, if I is 1, no OTHERWISE blocks are matched.
+If I is 2, only the first is matched, and then WHEN 2 is matched.
+If I is any other value, both are matched.

 CASE I